Services and businesses AUSTRAC regulates

-If you provide one or more of these designated services and have a geographical link to Australia, you are a reporting entity.
-You have obligations under the Act, including reporting some business activities and transactions to AUSTRAC, record-keeping and having an AML/CTF program.
+If you provide one or more designated services that have a geographical link to Australia, you are a reporting entity and have anti-money laundering and counter terrorism financing (AML/CTF) obligations.
+Your obligations include reporting certain business activities and transactions to AUSTRAC, record-keeping and having an AML/CTF program.

 - If you are a reporting entity you must enrol with AUSTRAC.
 Some reporting entities need to register with us too.
 Find out more about how to enrol or register with AUSTRAC.